linode/docs/docs/web-servers/nginx/flask-and-gunicorn-on-ubuntu/index.md

 author:
   name: Austin Balarin
   email: abalarin@linode.com
-description: 'Deploying a Flask Application on to a production environment.'
+description: 'This guide will walk you through the steps to deploy a Flask application to a production environment running on a Linode.'
 keywords: ['python','flask','gunicorn','nginx', 'flask deployment', 'python flask']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2019-07-25
+published: 2019-10-10
-modified: 2019-07-25
+modified: 2019-10-10
 modified_by:
   name: abalarin
 title: "Deploy a Flask Application on Ubuntu"